-This prior knowledge might be in the form of a lookup such as to connect Frank to Jane, connect ports 3 and 14 together, as shown in Table 1.
+This prior knowledge might be in the form of a lookup such as to connect Frank to Jane, connect ports 3 and 14 together.
 As the number of possible connections grew, the amount of knowledge that is required grows.

 Frank 3

 Joe 17

 Jane 14

 Billy 10